fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

 1. Open the BankAccount.cs file.

 1. Move the `Deposit`, `Withdraw`, `Transfer`, and `ApplyInterest` methods from the `BankAccount` class to the `Transactions` class.

+    Your updated Transactions.cs file should look like this:

     ```csharp